 I include my marketing booklet (everything I do to market their property) along with my CMA and a page about the home selling process in the package.
 If you’re looking for a good marketing booklet, check out Plan A Advertising.
 They create high-quality booklets at an affordable price.

 This package accomplishes two things:

 1. Paints a positive picture that you are prepared and go the extra mile to create a positive experience.

 2. It allows the seller to be on the same page with you during your appointment so that it’s not the first time seeing the material you are going to share.
 Being on the same page cuts the time you spend at a listing appointment down significantly since they’ve had time to consume most of the material already.

 7. Create a “Buzz” Post on Social Media to Screenshot For Listing Presentation

 I will typically post a “Who do you know” post on social media before my listing appointment even takes place.

 In this “buzz” post, I ask my social media audience (and share to realtor groups) who would like added to a list for details on an upcoming listing.
 I supply the size, neighborhood, and price range but not the address or any exact information.

 In your post, let people know that you’ll reach out to those that wish to be added to the list as soon as you have further details and before the listing goes live.

 Many agents will want to be added to the list, especially in this market, where inventory is low.

 You can then screenshot the results and incorporate this into your listing presentation.
 Sellers like to see that you’ve taken the extra initiative and may already have an interest in their property before it’s available.

 8. Create a Listing Presentation

-I like to keep my listing presentation short and simple.
+I like to keep my real estate listing presentation short and simple.
 I use Google Slides to create a quick slideshow.
 This slideshow is a guide to keep the listing appointment on track.